Welcome to the Villa Milano website

 Watering days are based on what number your address ends in:

-8 or 9, shall only water on Friday, along with locations with a mix of addresses or for which an address cannot be determined (such as common areas associated with a subdivision)
+· 8 or 9, Friday, along with locations with a mix of addresses or for which an address cannot be determined (such as common areas associated with a subdivision)

 Watering hours are reduced to the morning only from 12:01 a.m. to 8 a.m.
 Hand watering and micro-irrigation of plants (not lawns) are allowed any day, any time.